 - The levy creates an economic hardship on you, meaning you’re unable to meet basic, reasonable living expenses.
 If a levy is causing a hardship, contact the IRS at the number on the levy or notice immediately.

 Note: The IRS has Collection Financial Standards that help determine your ability to pay your taxes.
-Often you will need to prepare a financial statement in order to establish economic hardship.
+Often you'll need to prepare a financial statement to establish economic hardship.

-If you are in bankruptcy, the IRS may not be able to levy your assets.
+If you're in bankruptcy, the IRS may not be able to levy your assets.
 Contact the IRS and provide information about your bankruptcy chapter, the filing date, the court where you filed, and the case number.

 Be prepared to propose an alternative way to pay your taxes if you’re asking the IRS to release a levy.